Transparent heart icon with white outline and + sign.

 2022 / 241 pages

 Singing songs in harmony is a tradition going back to before the time of the Reformation.
 The Reformation resulted in Lutheran hymns and Genevan psalms, also published in harmony at that time.
 However, the British Anglican church started the tradition of singing harmony within the church service.
-Subsequently, the Great Awakening preachers-musician teams brought this tradition to North America.
+Subsequently, the Great Awakening preacher-musician teams brought this tradition to North America.

-The Anglo-Genevan Psalter in Four-Part Harmony is a new publication containing 150 psalms and a few hymns in four-part harmony.
+The Anglo-Genevan Psalter in Four Part Harmony is a new publication containing 150 psalms and a few hymns in four-part harmony.
 This is the first edition published with the lyrics of the (Canadian Reformed) 2014 Book of Praise.

 The harmonizations have different styles from several periods and by various people.
 When using it, the letter-size spiral-bound book is helpful for singing and accompaniment.
-The font size is good to read, and the spaced-out notes make it easy to follow each voice.
+The font size is very readable, and the spaced-out notes make it easy to follow each voice.
 The layout is similar to a traditional American hymnal but on a larger piece of paper.

 People familiar with singing in harmony will not have much difficulty singing from this selection.
 I suspect that also home schools and Christian schools can teach children these harmonies.
 To that end, a suggestion: when you first begin practicing singing in harmony, perhaps start with just two voices rather than all four at once.
 And sing one stanza until the individual voices become familiar.

-There are a few points that I like to highlight.
+There are a few points that I’d like to highlight.
 Psalm 119 includes an alternate harmony with the melody in the tenor, which is a delightful variation.
-Some of the tunes have a lower pitch than in the Book of Praise, which makes it generally easier to sing.
+Some of the tunes have a lower pitch than in the Book of Praise, which make them generally easier to sing.
 In the Book of Praise some Psalms have the same tunes (for example Ps.
 24, 62, 95 and 111) but each here has been given a different harmony.
 Now, I would have kept the harmony the same for all of them, to benefit the singers, but it does mean there are more harmonies to choose from.

 The Anglo-Genevan Psalter in Four Part Harmony is an excellent addition to any home.
 And if the pianist or organist is playing the harmonizations, this book could be used in a church setting too.
-Why not try it in your home school, or suggest learning a few songs at your bible study?
+Why not try it in your home school, or suggest learning a few songs at your Bible study?
 And, of course, at choir – I would not be surprised if an average choir can almost sight-read this music.

 Copies can be ordered by emailing [email protected] or find it at ReformedChristianBooks.comReformedBookServices.com, and HeritageResources.ca.